What is Crypto Lending?

 If you’re interested in lending your crypto, then your Ledger hardware wallet is a great starting point.
-Simply connect your hardware wallet directly to Aave or Compound protocols, or via WalletConnect.
+Simply connect your hardware wallet directly to Compound protocol.

 Let’s illustrate how this works using an example: Compound is a decentralized protocol that gives you the possibility to lend digital assets.

 When lending your tokens, you deposit them into Compound’s smart contract.
 In exchange, you get cTokens which represent the claim to your lended assets and interests.

 cTokens are proof that the assets you lend and their generated interest belongs to you.
 By lending Crypto using your Ledger hardware wallet, your cTokens are stored securely within the device, which means no one else can claim your assets when lending them – only you.